black-parrot/black-parrot/docs/interface_specification.md

 - Replacement way
 - Replacement index

-When the critical data of a transaction is being sent, cache_req_critical_data_o will go high.
+When the critical data of a transaction is being sent, cache_req_critical_o will go high.
-When the critical tag of a transaction is being sent, cache_req_critical_tag_o will go high.
 When a transaction is completed, cache_req_complete_o will go high for one cycle.

 There are additional signals for available credits in the engine, used for fencing.
 Empty credits